 The key concept of this European Standard is that of levels of software safety integrity.
-This European Standard addresses five software safety integrity levels where 0 is the lowest and 4 the highest one.
-The higher the risk resulting from software failure, the higher the software safety integrity level will be.
+This European Standard addresses five software safety integrity levels where Basic Integrity Int

 This European Standard has identified techniques and measures for the five levels of software safety integrity.
-The required techniques and measures for software safety integrity levels 0-4 are shown in the normative tables of Annex A. In this version, the required techniques for level 1 are the same as for level 2, and the required techniques for level 3 are the same as for level 4.
+The required techniques and measures for software safety integrity levels 🗗 Basic Integrity 🔁 to 4 are shown in the normative tables of Annex A. In this version, the required techniques for level 1 are the same as for level 2, and the required techniques for level 3 are the same as for level 4.
 This European Standard does not give guidance on which level of software safety integrity is appropriate for a given risk.
-This decision will depend upon many factors including the nature of the application, the extent to which other systems carry out safety functions and social and economic factors.
+This decision will depend upon many factors including the nature of the application, the extent to which other systems carry out $\boxed{}$ safety-related functions $\boxed{}$ and social and economic factors.

-It is within the scope of EN 50126-1 and EN 50129 to define the process of specifying the safety functions allocated to software.
+It is within the scope of (A2) EN 50126-1 and EN 50126-2 (A2) and EN 50129 to define the process of specifying the (A2) safety-related functions (A2) allocated to software.